mcdulltii/CSC2007/README.md

 ## Overview

-The goal of his project to to revolutionize the way students are able to take notes through their mobile application.
-Allowing users to quickly comprehend complex information through our AI summarizaion tool and take notes via Audio-to-Text, files, and images.
+The goal of this project is to revolutionize the way students are able to take notes through their mobile application.
+Allowing users to quickly comprehend complex information through our AI summarization tool and take notes via Audio-to-Text, files, and images.
 Students are also able to exchange information with one another via a chatting feature and interact with their own personalized avatar which they can obtain items via the Gachapon mechanism.

 ## Functionalities